 During all this period of touring, he had plenty of time to be really noticed by Joe Brown, and when Eddie decided to go solo, Joe signed him up to his record label.
 Eddie continued to tour with the show, which now included the likes of Howard Morrison, John Hore, Paul Walden and Peter Posa.

 In 1970 it was time to start releasing songs that he had been singing very successfully on tour.
-During that year he released two singles, "You Better Sit Down Kids"/"I Want To Be Free" and "It Don't Hurt Anymore"/"Save The Last Dance For Me".
+During that year he released two singles on the Joe Brown label, "You Better Sit Down Kids"/"I Want To Be Free" and "It Don't Hurt Anymore"/"Save The Last Dance For Me".
 This was followed by an EP called "Eddie Low - On A Mini Record - The Voice In A Million" and an album called "The Voice In A Million".

 In 1970 he also started to get work outside of New Zealand.
 He had a very successful week at the Isa Lei Hotel in Suva, Fiji.
 Completing a busy schedule for the year, he moved into 1971 with four more singles, another EP and an album.
 The singles were "Tumbleweed"/"A Star Fell From Heaven", "Help Me Make It Through The Night"/"The Night We Called It A Day", "Goom Ba Summer"/"A Stranger In My Place" and "Bonnie Please Don't Go"/"Colour My World".
 The EP was "Eddie Low - Live" and the album "The Golden Voice Of Eddie Low".

-In 1971 Eddie joined John Hore on an EP called "Eddie Low and John Hore Live" and a year later the two of them released an album called "We Should Be Together".
+In 1967 Eddie joined John Hore on an EP called "Eddie Low and John Hore Live" and in 1972, the two of them released an album called "We Should Be Together".